bmanders716/bmanders716.github.io/cookbook.md

 Welsh Custard.

-_Ingredients_--2†lb. of apples.
+_Ingredients_--2‡¨¢. of apples.
                The thin rind of a lemon.
                Juice of half a lemon.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
                2 teaspoonfuls of ground ginger.
                3 whole eggs.
-               æ pint of water.
+               Ó†∞int of water.

 _Method._--Wash and cut up the apples.